mlocati/mlocati.github.io/_articles/nginx-apache-concrete5.md

 sudo apt install -y apache2
 ```

-During the installation see an error stating that apache can't be started: ignore it (it's because Apache tries to start using port 80, which is already taken by NGINX).
+During the installation you may see an error stating that apache can't be started: ignore it (it's because Apache tries to start using port 80, which is already taken by NGINX).

 Let's disable the default Apache website: